South Koreans hope for return to normality amid Yoon crisis – DW – 01/08/2025

 Support for Yoon

-A remarkably large segment of the public is steadfast in supporting Yoon and have turned up every day outside his residence to form a human barricade around the property and to help to frustrate efforts to arrest the impeached president.
+A large segment of the public is steadfast in supporting Yoon.
+Crowds have turned up every day outside his residence to form a human barricade around the property and to help to frustrate efforts to arrest the impeached president.

 These people agree with Yoon's claims that the left-wing opposition Democratic Party is doing the bidding of Pyongyang and threatens the nation's security.

-A public opinion poll conducted in the days after Yoon's short-lived martial law showed that after sinking to just 11% previously, his support had bounced back to a 40% support rating.
+A public opinion poll conducted in the days after Yoon's short-lived martial law showed that after sinking to just 11% previously, his support had bounced back to a 40%.
 Analysts put the figures down to distrust of the Democratic Party and its leader, Lee Jae-myung.

 "I was abroad when Yoon declared martial law, but my wife and her friends immediately went out to protests to support his vision for the country," said Song Young-Chae, an academic from Seoul.